tizian/Cendric2/Readme.md

 *Cendric* is a 2D RPG Platformer game in which players explore a world by completing levels and quests.

 The game is currently in development.
-See http://cendric.ch for more information about its development process.
+See http://en.sfml-dev.org/forums/index.php?topic=19740 for more information about its development process.

+## Screenshots

+For the newest screenshots, check out http://cendric.ch/screenshots.

 ## Gameplay